 Not guilty by reason of insanity

 If someone is considered to have actually committed the offence but was insane at the time, the verdict may be not guilty by reason of insanity.
-This decision is made by a jury.
+This decision is made by a jury where the case is tried by a jury.
+Where there is no jury, the decision is made by a judge.
 If this verdict is reached, the judge may order that the person be committed to a psychiatric hospital or unit in broadly the same way as applies in the case of being unfit to be tried.

 Diminished responsibility in murder cases

-murder brings an automatic life sentence.
-In other crimes, the judge has
+A conviction for murder brings an automatic life sentence.
+In other crimes,

-discretion in relation to sentencing and so can take into account any
+the judge has discretion in relation to sentencing and so can take into account

 successfully pleads diminished responsibility, then the verdict is

 manslaughter.
-The judge can then sentence the person to any length of time in
+The judge can then sentence the person to any appropriate length

 Mental Health Review Board